CarlGraff/fundraisermemorial/README.md

 # fundraisermemorial
-Django website to sell engraved memorial bricks, plaques, and other items
+Django fundraising website to sell engraved memorial bricks, plaques, and other items